ARPA-Network/BLS-TSS-Network/contracts/DKGScenarioTests.md

 4. tryAddToExistingCommitCache(groupIndex, commitResult):
-5. If consensus not reached, get majority member with identical commits. if majority members > g.threshold, slash all disqualified nodes.
+5. If consensus not reached, get majority member with identical commits. if majority members > g.threshold, slash all disqualified nodes. else, members not slashed, but will be slashed in postProcessDKG.

 ## DKG Scenario Tests